Command line basics

 - path: tools/registry

-- path: tools/defaults
+- path: tools/edit_anthropic

-- path: tools/search
+- path: tools/review_on_submit_m

 enable_bash_tool: true